 ARRT is in no way going to benefit financially from this policy change.
 In fact, the new eligibility requirement is likely to entail additional administrative costs.
 ARRT believes that the benefits outweigh the costs, since the degree requirement elevates the standard of patient care and supports the mission of the ARRT.

 How will ARRT evaluate clinical competency from degree programs?

 Evaluation of clinical competency will not be impacted by the degree requirement.
 Program directors will still be responsible for assessing the clinical skills and procedure competencies in accordance with program requirements.

 What about graduates of military programs who don't complete a degree?

 ARRT has no plans to make special accommodations for any type of educational program.
 Any certification and registration candidate graduating after December 31, 2014, will need to have an associate or higher degree from an appropriately accredited educational institution.

 Are Advanced Placement students impacted by the 2015 degree requirement?

 Yes.
-If an advanced placement student completes an educational program on or after January 1, 2015, he or she must meet the associate degree certification eligibility requirement.
+If an advanced placement student completes an educational program on or after January 1, 2015, he or she must meet the associate degree certification and registration eligibility requirement.